tomaszp-infopark/scrivito_kickstarter/README.md

 1. See the **Contributing** section and set up your local fork of the Kickstarter.
 Make sure that all tests are passing on your local machine.

-2. Create a `.env` file in the root directory of the gem and add a Scrivito `tenant` and `api key` that can be used for development purposes.
-You can find credentials in your [Scrivito Dashboard](https://scrivito.com).
-See the contributing section below for more information.

-        SCRIVITO_TENANT=<your development tenant name>
-        SCRIVITO_API_KEY=<your development tenant api key>

-3. Go into your local Kickstarter directory and run `rake travis_encrypt` to get a list of secure travis credentials and add them to the `.travis.yml` file.
-Please check these changes in with your next pull request.

-4. Sign in at [Travis](https://travis-ci.org) with your Github Account.
+2. Sign in at [Travis](https://travis-ci.org) with your Github Account.

-5. Enable the Travis Webhook for your `scrivito_kickstarter` fork.
+3. Enable the Travis Webhook for your `scrivito_kickstarter` fork.

 If you now push commits to your forked repository or send a pull request, travis will automatically run all tests for you and indicate the build status.